 Credit risk arises when a failure by counterparty to discharge their obligations could reduce the amount of future cash inflows from financial assets on hand at the reporting date.
-The Company's credit risk arises principally from cash at bank and other receivables.
 The Company's policy is to maintain cash balances and short term deposits with a reputable banking institution and to monitor the placement of cash and deposit balances on an ongoing basis.
-As at 30 September 2015, all cash balances were placed with Barclays Bank Plc which had a long term credit rating of "A- (Stable)" from Standard and Poor's.
+As at 30 September 2016, all cash balances were placed with Barclays Bank Plc which had a long term credit rating of "A-(Negative)" from Standard and Poor's.

 The Company's credit risk also arises in respect of other receivables as disclosed in note 7 below.
-The Board has considered the recoverability of these balances as at 30 September 2015 and does not consider the risk of failing to recover these amounts to be significant.
+The Board has considered the recoverability of these balances as at 30 September 2016 and does not consider the risk of failing to recover these amounts to be significant.
 Additionally, before the Company enters into transactions with another party, it makes an assessment of the credit worthiness of that party.